Izardo/pands-project-2021/README.md

 #### Histogram & density plots <a name="Histogram">

-The following code was created using FacetGrid from the Seaborn library.
+The following code was created using Matplotlib, and FacetGrid from the Seaborn library.
 FacetGrid is a "multi-plot grid for plotting conditional relationships".
 [1] Each histogram plot was merged with a density plot for observing each variable and comparing the measurements of all three species.
 The objective in our analysis is try to find at least one variable by which we can use to distinguish the species.
 [2]

 ```
 def hist():